-United Energy Workers Health provides free home health services for EEOICPA and RECA beneficiaries.
+United Energy Workers Healthcare and Four Corners Health Care provide free home health services for EEOICPA and RECA beneficiaries.
 This means that our patients are generally older and are suffering from either cancer or another occupational illness.
 Though we can only help people with certain diagnosed diseases, we also provide our patients with other healthcare services tailored to their needs and other conditions, even those which are associated with increased age.

 For reasons that are still unknown but heavily studied, everyone’s health diminishes as they get older.
 The rate at which we decrease in health depends on many factors, such as diet, exercise, stress, and occupational pursuits, but everyone’s body gets weaker over time which can lead to varying health problems.
 One of the most common types of age-related health deterioration is osteoporosis.